CQC home / WA-CELI

 Enhance your skills in collaborative leadership—learn how to build trust and govern across differences.

-City elected officials are invited to apply to join the inaugural cohort of the Washington Collaborative Elected Leaders Institute (WA-CELI).
+The AWC Center for Quality Communities and our partners are excited to announce the inaugural cohort of the Washington Collaborative Elected Leaders Institute (WA-CELI).

 This four-month, immersive training program will provide small teams of city elected officials with the collaborative leadership skills to tackle real-world challenges facing our cities and towns.
 Under the guidance of expert facilitators, teams will learn and practice a broad range of strategies to embrace differing viewpoints and build consensus to maximize success.